Several of Kansas City’s holiday events and activities have become annual favorites with area homeschoolers!

 We want to hear from you!

-Does your family have any favorite holiday events we didn’t mention?
+Does your family have any favorite holiday events we missed?
 Let us know in the comments!

 Thank you!
 I’ve been searching for a new holiday activity to add this year.
 I think we might have to check out the Olathe youth symphony.